Goldendoodle Grooming: 7 Secrets to Happier At-Home Care

 STEP 1: Brushing and combing before bathing

 Brush then bathe or bathe then brush, which?
-This is an important question with, in my opinion, only one answer:
+This is an important question which, in my opinion, has only one answer: Brush then bathe.

 Days of the Week Goldendoodle Grooming